-&lt;sup>1 An Act Relative to Making Supplemental Appropriations, Pub.L.No.
+1 An Act Relative to Making Supplemental Appropriations, Pub.L.No.
 107-206, 116 Stat.
 889 (2002).

-Coordination is required for utility infrastructure work eligible for Tier Two or Tier Three funding that occurs along the same street segments with City administered programs, notably the Federal Highway Administration Emergency Relief program (ER program) and work initiated after the publication date of this Draft Action Plan.
-This includes voluntary and/or mandated service enhancements/ improvements and/or interference/maintenance project costs.
+Coordination is required for utility infrastructure work eligible for Categories Two, Three, Four, Five, and Six funding that occurs along the same street segments with City administered programs, notably the Federal Highway Administration Emergency Relief program2 (ER program) and work initiated after the publication date of this Action Plan.
+This includes voluntary and/or mandated service enhancements/improvements and/or interference/maintenance project costs.
 All work that is coordinated and completed in conjunction with the ER program will be up to 100% reimbursable to the extent that funds are available.
 In such cases this program will make HUD funds available for the City for up to 100% of the costs associated with the infrastructure portion of coordinated utility work.